StackTraceYo/AssembleApp/README.md

 * To Import this project import the top level build.sbt

-To Run application in Dev Mode with Docker:
+To Run web and client in Dev Mode with Docker:
-* TODO
+* use 'docker-compose up'

 To Run application in Dev Mode without Docker:
 * ./run-assemble.sh -r to run the web app (web project)
-* do something for client
+* go into client directory and run 'ng serve'

 ## AssembleApp Sub-Projects